HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 - `SD container`: SNMP adapter log using the following path - /opt/sd-asr/adapter/log/
 - `SD UI container`: UOC log using the following path - /var/opt//uoc2/logs

+Logstash container also collects the Redis messages and send them to Elasticsearch:

 Those logs are collected and transformed in Logstash, then are sent to Elasticsearch and stored with the following index name:

 ```